-235, 236 Golden Age.
+- 235, 236 Golden Age.
 The picaresque novel, the drama and poetry of the 16th and 17 centuries, emphasizing Lope de Vega, Calderon, Quevedo, Tirso de Molina.
 Three hours each course.
 Weiger.
-Alternate years, 1984-85.

-245, 246 Cervantes.
+Alternate years, 1987-88. - 245, 246 Cervantes.
 Don Quijote, the Novelas Ejemplares, and the theatre of Cervantes.
 Three hours each course.
 Weiger.
-Alternate years.

-265 19th Century Spanish Literature.
+Alternate years, 1987-88. - 265 19th Century Spanish Literature.
 Romanticism and realism: 1.
-Romantic theater, prose, poetry; 2. the realist and naturalist novelists: Galdos and Leopoldo Alas.
-Three hours.
-Wesseling.
-Alternate years, 1985-86.

-276 The Reawakening in the 20th Century.
+Romantic theatre, prose, poetry; 2. the realist and naturalist novelists: Galdos and Leopoldo Alas, Three hours, Wesseling.
+Alternate years, 1987-88. - 276 The Reawakening in the 20th Century.
 Origins and main aspects of the intellectual conflicts in modern Spain as reflected in the literary works from the "Generation of 1898" to the present.
 Three hours.
-Ugalde.
-Alternate years, 1985-86.

-285, 286 Spanish-American Literature of Social Protest.
+Ugalde, Alternate years, 1987-88. - 281 Spanish-American Prose fiction of the 20th Century.
+A study of representative works by major authors tracing the development of narrative forms from their roots in the last century to the present.
+Three hours.
+Murad.
+Alternate years, 1987-88. - 285, 286 Spanish-American Literature of Social Protest.
 Literature of Spanish-American peoples as a reflection of, contribution to social problems following various directions of social protest against political systems, governments, imperialism.
 286 stresses the contemporary.
 Three hours each course.
 Zarate.
-Alternate years, 1984-85.

-291 Civilization of Spain.
-Topical approach to the study of Spanish civilization, emphasizing ideas, art, literature and music.
+Alternate years, 1986-87. - 291 Civilization of Spain.
+Topical approach to the study of Spanish civilization, emphasizing ideas, art, literature, and music.
 Three hours.
 Ugalde.
-Alternate years, 1984-85.

-293 Latin American Civilization.
+Alternate years, 1986-87. - 293 Latin American Civilization.
 History, culture of Latin American people from formation of Indian civilization to present ideals, problems.
 Pre-Hispanic civilization, colonization, modern states.
-Artistic, literary, musical manifestations of these periods.
+Artistic, literary, musical manifestations of those periods.
 Three hours.
 Zarate.
-Alternate years, 1984-85.

-295, 296 Advanced Special Topics.

-297, 298 Advanced Readings.
+Alternate years, 1987-88. - 295, 296 Advanced Special Topics. - 297, 298 Advanced Readings.

-TEXTILES, MERCHANDISING, AND CONSUMER STUDIES (TMCS)

-223 Functional Apparel Design.
-Analysis and evaluation of the social and physical apparel needs of a variety of consumer groups; activities include discussion, experimentation, and design.
-Prerequisites: 122 or permission of instructor.
+TECHNOLOGY

+201 System Dynamics Seminar.
+Review of system-

+dynamics literature.
+Detailed study of conceptualization, paradigms, generic structures, validation and implementation.
+Term project and paper in field of interest of students are required.
+Prerequisite: Technology 101, Principles of System Dynamics.
 Three hours.
-Loker.

-261 Consumer Education Seminar.
-Survey and analysis of programs, materials, and research in consumer information and education.
-Prerequisites: A research methodology course or six credit hours undergraduate course work in consumer studies.
-Three hours.
-Scott.

-295 Special Topics.
-Lectures, laboratories, directed readings, and projects on advanced topics as announced.
-Departmental permission.
-Credit as arranged.
+Roth.

+-

+·

+a.

+.

-The Board of Trustees of the University of Vermont and State Agricultural College
+The Board of Trustees of the University of Vermont and State Agricultural College ex officio ex officio

-Lattie Finch Coor, A.B., M.A., Ph.D., President Richard Arkwright Snelling, A.B., Governor
+Lattie Finch Coor, A.B., M.A., Ph.D., President Madeleine May Kunin, B.A., M.A., Governor